 When you watch presentations, sometimes you can actually guess those that have been prepared without a script.
 The speaker is obviously following along with each slide, sometimes they're actually reading the slide.
 This has the effect of prioritizing the slides and focusing the audience's attention there.
 Simply put, it is as if the speaker is a servant to the slides, which is not a good idea.
 Ultimately, the slides should be there to serve the speaker.
-When that relationship is inverted, with the speaker following the slides, it usually makes the speaker seem somewhat passive, which is not a positive image to project.
+When that relationship is inverted, with the speaker following the slides, it usually makes the speaker seem somewhat passive, which projects a negative impression.
 It can also take the human energy and momentum out of your presentation.